PhilTheGM/DeathwatchAndAscension/characterCreation/specialities/AdeptaSororitas.md

 * **Equipment**:
  * You can choose 1 from the following list:
    * Godwyn-De'az Patern Bolter, Powersword.
- * Seraphic Inferno Pistol, Powersword.
+   * Seraphim Inferno Pistol, Powersword.
    * Plasma Pistol, Powersword.
    * Braiser of Holy Fire.
  * You can choose 1 from the following list:
- * Seraphic Jump Pack
+   * Seraphim Jump Pack
    * Liber Heresies
    * Litanies of Faith
    * Simulacrum Imperialis

 Characteristics:
 | | +5 | +10 | +15 | +20 |